liquid-labs/catalyst-standards/gui-standards.md

 * Styling should be done with JS+CSS and inline style.
 * "Styling components" should be used where appropriate.
 These may be used to abstract common styling rules affecting multiple components or to break apart or break out complex styling.
 * Adding lobal styling rules or modifying the `Theme` must be avoided unless specified in the spec or explicitly approved.

+## Linking

+* All user views *should* be "linkable", meaning that single URL link, with no request body, can be saved to return the user or other appropriately authorized users to the same view.
+* GUIDELINE: Where possible, the "link" should be the link displayed in the a user's web browser and identical with the URL used to access the view.
+When this is not possible, a "share" control should provide access to such a link.
+* GUIDELINE: The linked view should be understood as inherently dynamic and, of course, may not contain the same results upon subsequent visits.